PeterPCW/Python-Common-Install/README.md

 pip freeze > requirements.txt
 ```

+## Maintain Forward Compatibility

 Note: You will have to Find -> Replace All "==" with ">=" to get back to the forward compatible state.

+OR:

-OR: You can run `DescribePackagesAndReformat.py` to get back to ">=" while adding descriptions like the current file has.
+You can run `DescribePackagesAndReformat.py` to get back to ">=" while adding descriptions like the current file has.
 This will update and overwrite requirements.txt_backup as well.

+OR:

+If you have initialized the repo and want to maintain your copy on github, I automated the describe/deploy steps in `deploy.py`.